drewstaylor/ambur-mcp/README.md

 MCP server in Rust, for wrapping Ambur query and execute entry point messages to be broadcast by a signer.

 ### Configuring dependencies
 Some dependencies in `Cargo.toml` are provided by GitHub repositories.
-Public repositories will require no extra configuration, but private repositories need to be cloned into the `./packages` folder.
-Building this project requires that all GitHub dependencies from private repositories must cloned into `./packages` and built.
+Public repositories will require no extra configuration, but private repositories must be cloned into the `./packages` folder.
+This project will not compile unless all GitHub dependencies from private repositories are cloned into `./packages`.

 ### Building this project